simpleweb/iOS-Development-For-Teams/Readme.md

 #### Apple Push Notification service SSL (Sandbox)

+This certificate is used by your backend DEVELOPMENT server to authenticate the sending of push notifications using Apple Push Notification Service.

+- **Type**: Push
+- **Environment**: App Store
+- **Personal**: No
+- **Shared with team**: Yes
+- **App specific**: Yes
+- **Creation, Backup & Restore guide**: [Link](/guide/certificates/apple-push-notification-service-ssl-sandbox.md)

+#### Apple Push Notification service SSL (Sandbox & Production)

-This certificate is used by your backend server to authenticate the sending of push notifications using Apple Push Notification Service.
+This certificate is used by your backend PRODUCTION server to authenticate the sending of push notifications using Apple Push Notification Service.

 - **Type**: Push
 - **Environment**: App Store